pan-canon/pan-canon/README.md

 ├── 2015 · <a href="#role-2015-marriage">Marriage</a>
 │   │
 │   └── <a href="#lebensbund">LEBENSBUND</a>
+│       ├── Family Relocation to Spouse's Home Country │       └── 2017 · Birth of Tykhon
 │
 └── 2011 · <a href="#role-2011-help-desk">Technical Help Desk Specialist</a>
     │